Discover the beaches of Baiona

 A Guarda is a typical Galician fishing town with a rich history.
 Be sure to visit one of the many restaurants around the port and try the lobster, for which the town is famous.

 Get into the Great Outdoors

 Within easy reach of the house is the Parque Natural Monte Aloia.
 It was the first designated Natural Park of Galicia and offers 10km of paths with spectacular views across the Miño River.
-There are prehistoric and roman remains in the park, 5 look out points as well as a great variety of flora and fauna.
+There are prehistoric and Roman remains in the park, 5 lookout points and a great variety of flora and fauna.

-Spas offer benefits not only for your skin but also for your general well-being.
-Most of all though it is the perfect way to relax.
-There is one just outside Baiona (Talaso Atlántico) with a sea-water swimming pool and a gym.
-It also offers child minding facilities and has an excellent restaurant too.
+Spa's offer benefits not only for your skin but also for your general well being.
+Most of all though this is the perfect way to relax.
+There is an excellent Spa just outside Baiona called the Talaso Atlantico with a sea-water swimming pool and a gym.
+They offer child minding services and have a lovely restaurant too.

 Pop to Portugal

-With so many amazing Galician wonders to explore nearby, you'd be forgiven for not wanting to venture too far.
-However, Valença is a fascinating walled town located on the banks of the Miño River and is just a 30 minute drive from the house.
+With so many Galician wonders to explore nearby, you'd be forgiven for not wanting to venture too far.
+However, Valenca is a fascinating walled town located on the banks of the Miño River and is just a 30 minute drive from the house.